Cambis/tiledgrace/README.md

 world.addEntity(entity)
 ````
 ### Running the Game
 - You can run the game by using the `Run` button in the editor.
-Pressing the `Q` key will stop the game.
+Pressing the `K` key will stop the game.

 ## Images
 - Images must currently be uploaded to the root directory of the server.
 There are default images on both the `KittyWorld` and `KittyEntity` classes.
 Custom images can be set using `KittyWorld.setBackground(image)` and `KittyEntity.setImage(image)`.